makise-homura/nemuno-bot/README.md

 * `$server_db_user`: website MySQL user name
 * `$server_db_password`: website MySQL user password
 * `$server_db_name`: website MySQL database name

-Then, create a MySQL database on the web server, edit `create_php_db.sql` to change `12345` to user id from which you wish to start creating users (it should be greater than any existing uid and gid in the system on every server), then execute this SQL over the database.

 After you've done all this, upload `config.php` and `index.php` to the server (and make sure `index.php` is the default directory index).
 Now, for any successful request you will get a message from the bot (see below).